Hospital Intranet and Clinical Handover

 What I built

-I built a hospital intranet with patient management, OP doctor handover, structured nursing handover, Nursing Directorate views, high-acuity flags, discharge automation, approvals, audits, knowledge sharing and departmental workflow modules.
+I built a role-aware hospital intranet that acts as a shared operations layer rather than a static noticeboard.
+It combines patient management, OP doctor handover, structured nursing handover, Nursing Directorate views, high-acuity flags, discharge checklists, approvals, audits, knowledge sharing and departmental modules.

 How the organisation benefits